-The Public Policy Club has some amazing initiatives planned for 2020, and we’d love to give our wonderful members the opportunity to help out!
-There are 3 distinct roles that you can apply for: an Event Organiser, a High Schools Coordinator, or a Content Creator.
-APPLY TO BE A DELEGATE HERE Content Creators Positions available:… Read More 2020 Delegate Applications Now Open!
+APPLY TO BE A DELEGATE HERE The Public Policy Club has some amazing initiatives planned for 2021, and we’d love to give our wonderful members the opportunity to be involved!
+There are THREE distinct roles that you can apply for: a High Schools Coordinator, a Content Creator, or a Competitions/Event Coordinator High Schools Coordinator Tertiary Coordinator… Read More DELEGATE APPLICATIONS FOR 2021 ARE NOW OPEN!!

-The Public Policy is opening Executive Committee positions for 2020!
-We are looking for passionate and self-led students to be a part of our team during a critical election year.
+The Public Policy is opening Executive Committee positions for 2021!
+We are looking for passionate and self-led students to be a part of our team.
 In this role, you can work with other PPC team members to create content, competitions or events that increase youth engagement with public policy.
-You… Read More Apply to be in the Public Policy Club Exec for 2020!
+You should be able to take… Read More Apply to be in the Public Policy Club Exec for 2021!

 By Pau Sicat It is quite rare that a government would propose drastic solutions like decriminalising all drugs as a way to alleviate the country’s drug problems, yet Portugal has done just that.
 Current day Portugal is like a dream come true for recreational drug users.
 In 2001, the government decriminalised all drugs, and sought… Read More Blog | Nothing To Lose: Lessons from Portugal’s Drug Policy Reform

 By Nick Howell Labour is leading the pack coming up to the general election of 17 October.
 How have they gained such a formidable lead?
 Is it due to their handling of the COVID-19 crisis or the fumbling of the National Party?
 Labour is contesting the upcoming election from an unprecedented position of power; the… Read More Blog | Governing In Times Of Crisis: Poll Booster?